July Birthstone

 Ruby has been called the king of gems for nearly four millennia.
 Sanskrit texts named it ratnaraj, literally lord of gemstones, and described the finest stones as carrying an inner fire that could not be dimmed.
 In Hindu tradition, offering a ruby to Krishna was said to secure rebirth as an emperor.

-Burmese warriors embedded rubies beneath their skin, practitioners believing the stone made them invincible in battle.
+Burmese warriors are said to have embedded rubies beneath their skin in the belief the stone made them invincible in battle.

 Medieval Europeans associated ruby with the blood of life and the heart of a king.
 Ruby rings were thought to darken when danger approached, warning the wearer, and to glow when good fortune neared.